alixheudebourg/pocket-plants-website/README.md

 ### Backend Integration

-The frontend expects a backend server running on a different port (e.g., `http://localhost:3000`) with the following endpoint:
+The frontend expects a backend server running on port 3000 with the following endpoint:
 - `GET /plants` - Returns an array of plant objects with emoji and name properties

 ## 🎯 MVP Roadmap